-- Your birth certificate confirming that you meet the age criterion. - A copy of a valid passport (with translation, if necessary), confirming that you meet the citizenship criteria. - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date). - Evidence that you have been resident, and have attended schooling, in Malaysia for five of the last ten years, e.g. school records. - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
-Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website - If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - A full curriculum vitae (CV) which should include specific details about academic qualifications, publications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
+- A copy of your birth certificate and identity card or passport (as proof of your nationality and age). - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date).
+If your official transcript is not in English, you must submit both (i) the original official document issued by your institution and (ii) an official translation into English - You should also upload your Abitur certificate (or equivalent). - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
+Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - o To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website - o If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - You should upload two samples of work you have submitted for previous studies.
+These can be in German or in English, each with a maximum of 2,000 words.
+Please note that footnotes and/or bibliography do not count towards the word limit. - A full curriculum vitae (CV) which should include specific details about academic qualifications, publications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
 If you have an ORCID ID, you may wish to include this.